4. Control flow¶

 classify(n: int) -> strusingif/elif/else. - Use

-matchon aResultand print either the value or the error. - Loop over a list and stop early with
+matchon aResultand print either the value or the error. - Write a

 One possible solution